Chimalpahin/Night-of-the-Living-Dead-Esperanto/script.md

 A lot of good the extra daylight does us.

-Ekstraj sunlumoj estas sentaŭga, laŭ mi.
+Ekstra sunlumo estas sentaŭga, laŭ mi. (maybe *al ni*?

 ### JOHN